koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 ### Model Assesment

 #### Residual Standard Error
-Due to the presence of these error terms, even if we knew the true regression line (i.e. even if $$\beta_0$$ and $$\beta_1$$ were known), we would not be able to perfectly predict Y from X. The RSE is an estimate of the standard deviation of $$\epsilon$$ Roughly speaking, it is the average amount that the response will deviate from the true regression line.
+Due to the presence of these error terms, even if we knew the true regression line (i.e. even if $$\beta_0$$ and $$\beta_1$$ were known), we would not be able to perfectly predict $$Y$$ from $$X$$.
+The RSE is an estimate of the standard deviation of $$\epsilon$$ Roughly speaking, it is the average amount that the response will deviate from the true regression line.

 $$ RSE = \sqrt \frac{\sum_{i=0}^n (\hat y_i - y_i)^2}{n-2} \\
        = \sqrt \frac{RSS}{n-2}$$

 The RSE is considered a measure of the lack of fit of the model to the data.
 If the predictions obtained using the model are very close to the true outcome values then RSE will be small, and we can conclude that the model fits the data very well.
-On  the other hand, if $\hat y_i$  is very far from $y_i$ for one or more observations, then the RSE may be quite large, indicating that the model doesn’t fit the data well.
+On  the other hand, if $$\hat y_i$$  is very far from $$y_i$$ for one or more observations, then the RSE may be quite large, indicating that the model doesn’t fit the data well.

 #### $$ R^2 $$ = Coefficient of Determination.